wjenh/pidp1-mods/Docs/UsingAM1.md

 All references within the scope are then emitted as pc-relative so no externally visible symbols are created.

+Constants are handled specially to allow for constant reuse.
+When a constant is encountered, its defining expression is used to create a hash code that is saved as the key in the constants symbol table.
+Thus, the next time the same value is seen the existing entry will be used.
+When a *constants* directive is seen, all constants added since the last instance of the diretive are assigned locations starting from the current location, which will be updated to one past the last constant processed.
+However, the actual value is not computed until the end of the program so that forward references can be used.

+If there are constants that have not been processed when the end of the program is reached, they will be automatically processed and placed just after the last location used.
+This might or might not be what is intended, so explicitly placing them is advised.

-Similarly, each memory bank has its own context that holds the global symbols and constants, the current location, etc. The contexts are automatically switched when banks are switched.
+Each memory bank has its own context that holds the global symbols and constants, the current location, etc.

-Finally, there's a global global symbol table that allows sharing across memory banks.
+The context is created the first time a bank is specified by the *bank* directive.
+The contexts are automatically switched when banks are switched.

+A cross-bank reference looks up the given symbol in the global symbol table of the target bank and becomes the full 16-bit address if that symbol.
+If the symbol does not exist currently in the bank, it will be created.
+If it is never reolved in that bank, an error will be given at the end of the program.

-Two code generators are implemented, one that emits correct macro1 code that can be assembled by it, and one that emits binary suitable for rim loading.
+Three code generators are implemented, one that emits correct macro1 code that can be assembled by it, and one that emits binary suitable for rim loading, and onefor generating listings.
 The parser side knows nothing about the details of the code generators, it just manages the symbol tables and creates the parse tree.